hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	overflowing text will not be visible.
 Contents of a cell including its overflowing text will be visible only if that cell is currently in the screen.

-If you feel there is a empty string in any field and you want to remove it, use the 'd' command in the default command mode, which will delete any content from the current cell, including empty string.
+If you feel there is a empty string in any field and you want to remove it, use the 'D' command in the default command mode, which will delete any content from the current cell, including empty string.